Relativism is pervasive and widespread. So much so, that it affects people on a subliminal level, noted Pope Emeritus Benedict XVI.

 The devil enticed Eve to eat of the forbidden fruit by promising her that she would become a god without God, saying, “your eyes will be opened and you will be like gods, who know good and evil” (Gen 3:5).
 Tragically, Eve found this idea pleasing and saw the tree as “desirable for gaining wisdom.
 So she took some of its fruit and ate it; and she also gave some to her husband, who was with her, and he ate it” (Gen 3:6).

 After that, humanity suffered the effects of this first, original sin.
 One of those effects is a darkened intellect.
 Since then, it is more difficult to acquire and know the truth, which is a perfect environment in which relativism can flourish.
-Satan remains at work this moment, laboring to convince humankind that truth is insignificant, that man has the power to manufacture truth, that God is unneeded, that we ought to eat the forbidden fruit and deny our creatureliness.
+Satan remains at work this moment, laboring to convince humankind that truth is insignificant, that man has the power to manufacture truth, that God is unneeded, that we ought to eat the forbidden fruit and deny our creatureliness over and over again.

 Relativistic notions are now presented as the “sensible way to think.”
-Take for example the subject of homosexual sex acts.
+Take for example the subject of homosexual sex-acts.
 Before beginning, I want to cite the Catechism of the Catholic Church, which informs Christians that homosexual persons “must be accepted with respect, compassion and sensitivity.
 Every sign of unjust discrimination in their regard should be avoided” (No. 2358).
 The dignity of every human person is to be honored and protected without exception.
-Nevertheless, persons who experience homosexual tendencies, which in itself is not a sin, are called to a life of chastity and holiness as is every human person whether single or married.
+Nevertheless, persons who experience homosexual tendencies, which in itself is not a sin, are called to a life of chastity and holiness as is every human person.

 Now, we often hear these types of comments: “What’s the big deal with what two consenting adults do in private?”
 Or, “Who can deny two people the right to express their love?”